Guide To Redeeming Virgin Atlantic Points On Delta

 Flying Club award chart for Delta between US & UK

-Flying Club’s second award chart is for travel between the United States and the rest of Europe, and it’s really straightforward, with the same pricing regardless of the market.
+Flying Club’s second award chart is for travel between the United States and the rest of Europe (excluding the United Kingdom), and this factors in the general length of the itinerary, and whether you’re traveling in standard or peak season.

 Flying Club award chart for Delta between US & rest of Europe

-Flying Club’s third award chart is for travel in all other regions (anything except between the United States and Europe), and pricing is entirely distance based.
+Flying Club’s third award chart is for travel in all other regions (anything except between the United States and Europe), and pricing is entirely distance based, with no peak or standard pricing.

 Distance based Flying Club award chart for Delta